joshuabloemer/dcim-ingester/README.md

 	- Fixed a Bug where injecting would hang if the timezone was set to anything other than UTC
 	- Added support for files with multiple  EXIF SubIFD directories (DNG files created by DJI drones)
 	- Changed the way duplicate files are detected.
 Files with different name but same metadata or files with same name and same metadata as already existing files will not be ingested
+- 2.4 (June 6, 2022)
+	- Changed the Volume Watcher to respond to sd card inserts into already attached reader